microsoftgraph/msgraph-search-connector-sample/README.md

 Use your favorite tool to update records in the database.
 The **Push updated items** menu choice will only push the items you update.

+> **NOTE**
-> **NOTE:** Do not delete records from the database.
+> Do not delete records from the database.
 To "delete" an item, set the IsDeleted property to 1.
 >
 > ![DB Browser](images/dbbrowser.png)